Research Assistant II

-Stephanie Ware is currently a research assistant in the Division of Insects in the Field Museum's Zoology Department and the administrative assistant for the Field Museum's Scholarship Committee.
-She also works with Mary Hennen in the Divison of Birds monitoring the Peregrine Falcon (Falco peregrinus) populations in Illinois.
+Stephanie Ware is currently a research assistant in the Division of Insects currently working with Dr. Petra Sierwald.
+She also works with Mary Hennen in the Division of Birds monitoring the Peregrine Falcon (Falco peregrinus) populations in Illinois.

 Stephanie began working with the Chicago Peregrine Program in 2006.
 Initially, she monitored the Metropolitan Correctional Center nest in downtown Chicago.
 Over time, her duties have expanded to include other nests in the metro region, emphasizing the identification of nesting adults.
 In March of 2007, Stephanie created a group called Midwest Peregrine Falcons on the photo sharing website Flickr with the goal of providing a place for photographers across the country to submit their photographs of peregrine sightings in the Midwestern United States.
 She also has many of her own peregrine photos on Flickr as well.

 - Systematics and Taxonomy of Cichlids in the Genus Thorichthys

 - Molecular Evolution of Quillworts (Isoetes)

 - Let's discover the "invisible world" - Using next-generation sequencing to uncover the microbial community inside spiny ants

 - An assessment of the relative thickness and density of limb bones in extinct diving birds (Aves, Hesperornithidae)

 - Is everything everywhere? - Understanding hidden diversity of tropical lichens